yellows8/3dshax/README.md

 Codebase for 3ds arm9 stuff + arm11 kernel/userland patches etc. This also includes ctrserver, which is a network server which runs on the 3ds.

 # Building
-To build just the non-ctrserver codebase: make -f Makefile.arm9 OUTPATH={path to sdcard root} {other optional makefile parameters}
+To build just the non-ctrserver codebase: make -f Makefile.arm9 {other optional makefile parameters}
-To build just ctrserver: make -f Makefile_ctrserver.arm11 OUTPATH={path to sdcard root} {other optional makefile parameters}
+To build just ctrserver: make -f Makefile_ctrserver.arm11 {other optional makefile parameters}
-To build arm9code+ctrserver: make OUTPATH={path to sdcard root} {other optional makefile parameters}
+To build arm9code+ctrserver: make {other optional makefile parameters}

 Building ctrserver requires "3dshaxarm11_ctrserver_data/auth.bin", this is the "auth.txt" which would be used on the client-side.